-An HSR's representative is a 'party to an issue' and is entitled to enter the workplace for the purpose of attending discussions with a view to resolving the issue.
+A HSR's representative is a 'party to an issue' and is entitled to enter the workplace for the purpose of attending discussions with a view to resolving the issue.
 A representative can be any person nominated by the HSR, whether or not they are a worker at that workplace.
-A union official is not entitled to enter the workplace to attend issue resolution discussions unless they hold a valid and current Fair Work entry permit (see above).
+The Closing Loopholes Act 2023 amends the Fair Work Act 2009 meaning officials of registered organisations, who do not hold a Fair Work entry permit, may enter workplaces to assist HSRs.

-When representing an HSR in issue resolution, a union official is not seeking access to the workplace as a WHS entry permit holder and cannot exercise any of the WHS entry permit holder's rights.
+When representing a HSR in issue resolution, a union official is not seeking access to the workplace as a WHS entry permit holder and cannot exercise any of the WHS entry permit holder's rights.
 If they seek to do so, they must arrange to re-enter the workplace as a WHS entry permit holder and follow the entry requirements for WHS entry permit holders, unless to do so would delay an urgent case.

-A PCBU may refuse access to a workplace by a person representing an HSR in issue resolution if that person has been disqualified from holding a WHS entry permit or their WHS entry permit is currently suspended, even though their entry is not related to the use of a WHS entry permit.
+A PCBU may refuse access to a workplace by a person representing a HSR in issue resolution if that person has been disqualified from holding a WHS entry permit or their WHS entry permit is currently suspended, even though their entry is not related to the use of a WHS entry permit.